smallbee3/algorithm-problems/README.md

 ### 5. Pseudo code (Step by step)

 When you think, think as you write a pseudo code on the board\
-This means separate the process, no matter how complex the problem is.
+This means separate the process, no matter how complex the problem is.\
+In different words, it can be said as 'divide and conquer algorithm'

 <br>